Sorrel Drink is a tangy, spice-infused beverage that is often served at Christmas and New Year's in several parts of the Caribbean.

 - When ready to serve, sweeten and/or dilute the mixture to your preference.
 Serve over ice.

-- Store unused portion in the fridge for up to 2 weeks.
+- Store in a glass bottle in the fridge for up to 2 weeks.
 It is normal to see some sediment in the bottle after a few days.

 Notes